home-assistant/home-assistant.io/source/hassio/installation.markdown

 3. Optional - set up the WiFi or static IP: On a USB stick, create the `network/my-network` file and follow the [HassOS howto][hassos-network].

-4. For image based installs insert the SD card (and optional USB stick) into the device.
+4. For image-based installs insert the SD card (and optional USB stick) into the device.

 5. Turn on your device or virtual appliance.
 On first boot, it downloads the latest version of Home Assistant which takes around 20 minutes (slower/faster depending on the platform and your Internet connection).